bvalot/pyMLST/README.md

 - **Distance:**
 A matrix of cgMLST distance can be compute from the database and defined as the number of different alleles between each pair of two strains, omitting the missing data.
-The genes used to compute this distance can be filtered withe the different options (-m, -k, -d and -V).
+The genes used to compute this distance can be filtered with the different options (-m, -k, -d and -V).

 ```
 wgMLST distance --help